Koopman Reduced Order Modeling with Confidence Bounds: Koopman Reduced Order Modeling

 \subsection{Model reduction}

-Obviously, we cannot compute the infinite expansion, so we attempt to approximate the evolution of the observable due to the operator using a finite mode expansion.
+With finite data, we cannot compute the infinite expansion.
+Instead we compute a finite-dimensional approximation of the point spectrum and model the rest of the evolution of the observable as a stochastic process.
 That is

-where here $\mat r(t) \sim \mf R$ is a residual sequence.
-Note that if $T$ or any $f_i$ are nonlinear, then $\mat r(t)$ will not have the same distribution as $\xi(t)$.
-To make the notation more compact, let us write the deterministic part as

-So far we have split the evolution of the observable into a deterministic part and a stochastic part.
-Also note, that due to the truncation of the deterministic part from an infinite sum to a finite sum, the ``coefficients'', $\phi_j(x)$, for the Koopman modes $\mat m_j$ may not give the optimal deterministic reconstruction of the evolution.
-We will come back to this when discussing algorithms to compute the decomposition.
+where here $\mat r(t)$ is the residual part of the dynamics that we cannot resolve with a finite number of modes and contains the unresolved point spectrum and the continuous spectrum.
+The finite sequence formed by the residual dynamics forms empirical distribution $\mf R$ (e.g. a Gaussian distribution).
+Additionally, we order the modes $\mat m_j$ according to their norm so that $\norm{\mat m_j} \geq \norm{\mat m_{j+1}}$.
+In case the modes are normalized, the eigenvalues can be ranked by their associated reconstruction coefficient.
+We choose an order $J$ for the ROM and take the highest ranked modes and eigenvalues.
+This implies that the modes and eigenvalues of a lower-order model are subsets of those of higher-order models.
+To make the notation more compact, let us denote the finite-mode expansion as

-Now we look into splitting the modal noise into a modal component and an innovation component.
-Let $M = \linspan\set{\mat m_1, \dots, \mat m_J}$, $\mat M$ the matrix having the Koopman modes as its columns, and $P_M$ the orthogonal projection onto $M$.
-The,
+So far we have split the evolution of the observable into a finite-mode expansion and the residual dynamics.
+Now we look into splitting the residual dynamics into a modal component and an innovation component Let $M = \linspan\set{\mat m_1, \dots, \mat m_J}$, $\mat M$ the matrix having the Koopman modes as its columns, and $P_M$ the orthogonal projection onto $M$.
+Then,